mickychetta/minecraft-ai-placeholder/docs/proposal.md

  <br>

 ## AI/ML Algorithm
-The Nether Portal Creator will use Reinforcement Learning and Q-Learning to determine how good to an action at a particular state.
-It will determine how good the block is to mine and the placement of blocks.
+The Nether Portal Creator will use Reinforcement Learning and Q-Learning to determine how good an action is at a particular state.
+It will determine how good the blocks are to be mined and the placement of blocks.

 <br>